SwethaMM96/SEAIproject/README.md

 # 📧 Cold Mail Generator
-Cold email generator for services company using groq, langchain and streamlit.
-It allows users to input the URL of a company's careers page.
-The tool then extracts job listings from that page and generates personalized cold emails.
-These emails include relevant portfolio links sourced from a vector database, based on the specific job descriptions.
+A cold email generator built using Streamlit, LangChain, and GROQ.
+It allows users to input either:

+          a job URL (e.g., from a company's careers page), or

+          directly paste the job description.

+The tool fetches or parses the job details, then queries a vector database to retrieve relevant portfolio items.
+It generates a personalized cold email tailored to the role, enabling service companies to pitch their offerings to hiring firms.

 **Imagine a scenario:**